-Mayonnaise is a thick, creamy emulsion, which means that it consists of two liquids that do not mix well together under normal conditions.
+Mayonnaise is a thick, creamy emulsion, which means that it consists of two liquids that don't mix well under normal conditions.
 An emulsifier binds the liquids together.
 In the case of mayonnaise, the emulsifier is egg yolks.

-Whether they have a fish, pasta, egg or a poultry base, it is not a good idea to freeze salads that contain mayonnaise.
+Whether they have a fish, pasta, egg or a poultry base, it's not a good idea to freeze salads that contain mayonnaise.
 The ingredients in the mayonnaise do not fare well as a bonding agent during freezing.

-What Makes it Happen
+What Makes It Happen

 According to the University of Kentucky Cooperative Extension Service, these ice crystals are what contribute to the separation of mayonnaise after freezing.
 As the ice crystals melt, they cause the ingredients in emulsified food such as mayonnaise to separate.
 This separation tends to give the mayonnaise a curdled look that may be unappealing.

 Thus, the ice crystals formed during freezing have no effect on the baked item during thawing.
 The same holds true for cream cheese, whipped cream and meat salads that contain minute amounts of mayonnaise.
 When combined with cream cheese, whipped cream or small amounts of meat, mayonnaise remains unaffected during freezing.

-Mayonnaise substitutes usually contain the same main ingredients as real mayonnaise -- eggs and vinegar -- but the oil content is much lower.
-Real mayonnaise has an oil content of at least 65 percent or higher.
+Mayonnaise substitutes usually contain the same main ingredients as real mayonnaise — eggs and vinegar — but the oil content is much lower.
+Real mayonnaise has an oil content of at least 65 percent.
 Since the oil content in a mayonnaise substitute is significantly lower, less separation occurs during freezing.